0-1CxH/Prodxy/README.md

 ## `examples/search_flights_and_trains.yaml`

-The example demostrates an LLM agent product's business scene 'search flights and trains', which is described as follows:
+The example demostrates an LLM agent product's business scenario 'search flights and trains', which is described as follows:

 ```text
 - User must give a specific destination city in text query, but giving a source city in text query is optional, location context is used if not.